Ippolz/SiliconSpike/README.md

 - Open-source code for community collaboration and improvement.
 - Detailed setup and usage instructions.

-## Citing Our Work  (comming soon)
+## Citing Our Work
 If you use our Arduino Trigger Box in your research, we kindly ask you to acknowledge our work.
 Please cite the following paper:

-Ippolito G. Quettier T. Borgomaneri S. Romei V. Silicon Spike: an Arduino-based low-cost and open-access triggerbox to precisely control TMS devices, XXXXX
+Ippolito G. Quettier T. Borgomaneri S. Romei V. Silicon Spike: an Arduino-based low-cost and open-access triggerbox to precisely control TMS devices. https://doi.org/10.3758/s13428-025-02653-y

 ## License
 This project is licensed under the [SPECIFY LICENSE TYPE - e.g., MIT, GPL, Apache, etc.].
 For more details, see the `LICENSE.md` file.